The Most Important Traits Strategic Account Managers Need to Develop

 We continue our journey through strategic account management by examining the best practices in coaching strategic account managers.
 Because these are positions that require distinctly different skills from sales reps and sales managers, it makes sense that the areas of coaching focus will likewise be separate from your typical sales coaching and training approaches.

 Part of this, too, is recognizing contact length and cadence preferences.
 While the cadence is dictated by the terms of the account management plan, it’s helpful to learn the preferred frequency and type of outreach (phone, face-to-face, email, text, Zoom, etc.).
 Regarding length, some people will prefer short, succinct messages.
-Others, faced with a comparatively brief message, might be upset at what they perceive as missing information and respond requesting more details or further elaboration.
+Others, faced with a more brief message, might misperceive it as missing information and respond by requesting more details or further elaboration.

 Formatting can also be a part of communication preferences as well, even if we don’t think of it that way.
 In the TV show The Wire, Major Rawls informs McNulty that when writing up a report of cases, he should, “Put a little dot next to each one.
 The deputy likes dots.”
 A hilarious line and scene, but also true that some clients will prefer bullet points.

 Incidentally, that scene also highlights the importance of using a client’s language.
 While you might know dots as bullet points (the technical term), if a client refers to them as dots, you’ll want to mirror their language and also refer to bullet points as dots when communicating with them.

 See the overall strategic picture.

 Next to communication, the ability to keep in mind the overall strategic view is arguably the second most important skill for a strategic account manager to master.
 A subset of this is having analytical skills.
 An analytical manager will be able to surmise where clients are in their business and financial sequence and when an opportunity exists for adding more business from that account.